The spookiest season of the year is officially underway and it's time to prepare for Halloween.

 'It' (2017 and 2019)

 If you're not already afraid of clowns, get ready to be.
-This classic Stephen King novel features a millennia-old antagonist who, most commonly, adopts the guise of a clown to scare the children of Derry, Maine every 27 years.
-The preteen members of the Losers Club do the impossible by beating "It," but then have to return years later to do the same trick.
+This classic Stephen King novel features a millennia-old antagonist who adopts the guise of a clown to scare the children of Derry, Maine every 27 years.
+The preteen members of the Losers Club do the impossible by beating Pennywise the Clown, but must return years later to do it all again.

 'A Quiet Place' (2018)